Lagaan: Awards

-Khan and Gowariker went to Los Angeles to generate publicity for the Academy Awards.
+Aamir Khan and Gowariker went to Los Angeles to generate publicity for the Academy Awards.
 Khan said, "We just started showing it to whoever we could, even the hotel staff."
 About India's official entry to the 2002 Oscars, The Daily Telegraph wrote, "A Bollywood film that portrays the British in India as ruthless sadists and Mafia-style crooks has been chosen as Delhi's official entry to the Academy Awards."
 It added that the film was expected to win the nomination.

 On 12 February 2002, Lagaan was nominated for the best foreign language film at the Academy Award nominations ceremony.
 After the nomination, Khan reacted by saying, "To see the name of the film and actually hear it being nominated was very satisfying".
 Post-nomination reactions poured in from several parts of the world.
 USA Today wrote "Hooray for Bollywood, and India's Lagaan".
 With Sony Pictures Classics distributing the film and Oscar-winning director Baz Luhrmann praising it, Lagaan had a chance to win.
 The BBC commented that the nomination raised Bollywood hopes that Indian films would become more popular in the US.
 In India, the nomination was celebrated with news reports about a win bringing in "a great boost for the Indian film industry" and "a Bharat Ratna for Aamir Khan and the status of a 'national film' for Lagaan".

 When Lagaan lost the award to the Bosnian film No Man's Land, there was disappointment in India.
 Khan said, "Certainly we were disappointed.
 But the thing that really kept us in our spirits was that the entire country was behind us."
 Filmmaker Mahesh Bhatt criticised the "American film industry" as "insular and the foreign category awards were given just for the sake of it."
 Gowariker added that "Americans must learn to like our films".

 The film won a number of awards at Indian award ceremonies including eight National Film Awards, eight Filmfare Awards, eight Screen Awards and 10 IIFA Awards.
 Apart from these major awards, it also won awards at other national and international ceremonies.